digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ![Tekton Dashboard Welcome Page](assets/images/tekton_dashboard_welcome_page.png)

 You can go ahead and explore each section from the left menu, and see what options are available.
-Next, you will install the Argo CD 1-click app using the DigitalOcean marketplace.
+Next, you will install the Argo CD 1-click app using DigitalOcean marketplace.

 ## Step 3 - Installing Argo CD